zopefoundation/manuel/src/manuel/README.txt

 ===================

 Manuel parses documents (tests), evaluates their contents, then formats the result of the evaluation.
-The functionality is accessed via the "manuel" package.
+The functionality is accessed via the :mod:`manuel` package.

     >>> import manuel